xv1t/notes/linux/backup/README.md

 | ssh "login@sshserver"          \
   "cat > /srv/backup/mybackup.tar.gz"
 ```
+WARNING!
+If ssh host not avialable, then file `/srv/data/backup.tar.gz` to be an empty

 ## Check avialable of remote ssh host
 ```bash
 if ssh me@host.com true; then